Miami Dolphins: Radio and television

-In August 2010, the team launched its own regional TV "network".
+In August 2010, the team launched its own regional TV network to carry preseason games and in-season content such as coach and player shows.
 The Dolphins Television Network comprises 10 South Florida TV stations that agreed to carry the team-produced coverage.
-Preseason games are broadcast on television through WFOR-TV in Miami-Dade and Broward counties, WTVX in West Palm Beach, WBBH-TV in Fort Myers, and WRDQ in Orlando.
+Preseason games are broadcast on television through CBS-owned WFOR-TV in Miami-Dade and Broward counties, WTVX in West Palm Beach, WBBH-TV in Fort Myers, and WRDQ in Orlando.
 Longtime TV and radio personality Dick Stockton provides play-by-play commentary, with Dolphins Hall-of-Fame QB Bob Griese and former Dolphins WR Nat Moore providing color commentary.
 The radio broadcast team features Jimmy Cefalo providing play-by-play commentary and Joe Rose providing color commentary during preseason games, along with Griese for regular-season games.
-Griese replaced longtime color commentator Jim Mandich, who played for the Dolphins under Don Shula.
-Mandich lost his fight with cancer in 2011, opening the door for Griese as his replacement.
-Radio coverage as of the 2023 season will be provided by WINZ (940 AM) and WBGG-FM (105.9 FM).
+Griese replaced longtime color commentator Jim Mandich after his death in 2011, who played for the Dolphins under Don Shula.
+Radio coverage as of the 2023 season is carried WINZ (940 AM) and WBGG-FM (105.9 FM).
 Additionally, games can also be heard in Spanish on WNMA (1210 AM), with Raúl Striker Jr. and Joaquin Duro providing play-by-play and color commentary, respectively.

-CBS-owned WFOR, in addition to preseason telecasts, airs most of the Dolphins' regular season games.
-If the team hosts an interconference opponent or plays on a Thursday night, WSVN, the local Fox affiliate will have the games being televised.
-When playing on Sunday night, the team's matches will be broadcast on WTVJ, the NBC O&O station.
+CBS-owned WFOR, in addition to preseason telecasts, airs most of the Dolphins' regular season games and Thursday Night Football, with rare home games moved or delayed by hurricanes carried by sister station WBFS-TV due to network conflicts, and some games carried by WSVN when flexed to Fox.
+When playing on Sunday night, the team's matches will be broadcast on NBC's WTVJ.